briannaodom/FinalProject/README.md

 The datasheet to wire the hbridge can be found on the Pololu website [here](https://www.pololu.com/product/2135).

+Modifications: VCC wire has been disconnected and the 6V positive wire of the battery goes to VIN.
+So the hbridge is completely controlled by the the 6V battery and the rest of the circuit by the arduino.

 Useful for hbridge and button setup:

 1. Schematic of hbridge [link](https://github.com/briannaodom/FinalProject/blob/master/images/hbridge.png)